datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 * _products_ - this is the place where you will place any reports, presentations, or products you create for sharing with other people.
 ```

-### Pushing local changes to the remote repository in RStudio Cloud
+### Pushing Local Changes to the Remote Repository in RStudio Cloud

 Now, it's time to stage, commit, and push the changes we made to the remote repository.
 As we've seen we should follow the steps here.
 Type the following commands in the terminal one by one.
 Note that here we're using `git add .` which means we are tracking changes in all new and modified files and folders in the project.